lokeshvegi2002/Unstoppable-with-Linux/readme.md

 - sudo apt install : use to install new packages.

 - sudo apt autoremove : use to remove the unused packages and files.

+**phase-2**

+###### Process Management :

+- ps   : shows running processes. static
+- htop : dispaly running processes in a dynamic way. we can do lot of operations like kill etc.

+###### Networking Fundamentals :

+- ping : checks the connection with server.
+- ip addr : display the all the network interfaces along with address and detailed info
+- ss : used to display the opened ports

+###### shell scripting :

+- varibales: stores value

+USER_NAME="lokes"

+"$USER_NAME"

+- input : get the input from terminal

+read USER_NAME

+- output : used to display

+echo "$USER_NAME"

+- if/else

+if [ condition ]
+then

+else

+fi

+###### services and systemd:

+systemd takes control for all the services

+systemctl used to intract with systemd

+- systemctl start : it starts the service.
+- systemctl status : it checks the info of services
+- systemctl enable : enebales it to up after booting every time

+###### ssh and key management:

+- ssh : used to connect to remote server
+- ssh-key : used to generate key value pairs
+- ssh-copy-id : use to copy the public key into server.